Family History Exhibit

 1839 – 1923

-Born 8 May 1839 at 18 Claremont Place, St Pancras to parents William Henry Wallis and Martha Scott.
-Her father was an engraver and went on to be a well-known art dealer and succeed Ernest Gambart as the proprietor of the French Gallery in Pall Mall.
-Her mother died when Maria was only 11 from tuberculosis.
-Maria was widowed at 39 years old.
-She died on 19 May 1923 at 9 Buckleigh Road, Streatham Common, at the age of 84 and was interred at West Norwood Cemetery.
+Born on 8 May 1839 at 18 Claremont Place, St Pancras, to William Henry Wallis and Martha Scott.
+Her father was an engraver and later became a well-known art dealer and proprietor of the French Gallery in Pall Mall.
+Maria was widowed at 39 and died on 19 May 1923 at Streatham Common.
+She was interred at West Norwood Cemetery.

-Charles and Maria had 7 children: Hilda Louise, Maude Beatrice, Ethel Mary, Lilian May, Amy (d. inf.), Claude Scott, and Madeline Irene.
+Children: Hilda Louise, Maude Beatrice, Ethel Mary, Lilian May, Amy, Claude Scott, and Madeline Irene.

 Hilda Louise Lemon